 Hunt begins its private development activities with Caprock Apartments, a 292-unit complex in El Paso, Texas.

-The Company begins development and construction on 21 HUD Section 8 projects.
+The company begins development and construction on 21 HUD Section 8 projects.

-Hunt starts its property management division with Shady Oaks in Fort Worth, Texas, a 138-unit affordable housing property developed, built, and owned by Hunt.
+Hunt starts its property management division with Shady Oaks in Fort Worth, Texas, a 138-unit affordable housing property developed, built and owned by Hunt.

 In Albuquerque, Hunt acquires the site and begins planning for The Plaza at Cottonwood, a 425,000 square foot shopping center.

-Hunt is awarded four Military Housing Privatization Initiative (MHPI) projects, which include Robins Air Force Base in Georgia, Dyess Air Force Base in Texas, Camp Pendleton Marine Corps Base in California, and Naval Air Station Kingsville in Texas.
+Hunt is awarded four Military Housing Privatization Initiative (MHPI) projects, which include Robins Air Force Base in Georgia; Dyess Air Force Base in Texas; Camp Pendleton MCB in California and NAS Kingsville in Texas.

-Hunt celebrates its 60 year anniversary.
+Hunt celebrates its 60-year anniversary.

 Hunt is awarded the largest Air Force MHPI project, which is located at three different military installations and totals $750 million.

-Hunt invests in Pinnacle Property Management Services, LLC, a leading multifamily management company.
+Hunt invests in Pinnacle Property Management Services LLC, a leading multifamily management company.